peterpeterp/dyn_adjustment_benchmark/README.md

 2) *optional* seasonal daily maximum
 3) *optional* seasonal daily minimum

+## Periods

+We test the applicability of methods that would be interesting to apply on observation (reanalysis) data.
+Therefore the following two periods would be of interest:
+1) 1979-2023 - sattelite era
+2) 1950-2023 - "long" observation records

-## Desired output (trends):
+## Output

+### Calculated trends

-One csv table for each combination of target variable, season and statistic.
+One csv table for each combination of target variable, season, statistic and period.

-Seasonal trends over the period 1979-2023
+Seasonal trends
 * **reproduced total trend** (*should be similar to climChange run on which was trained*)
 * **dynamic trend** (*should be similar to corresponding piControl-nudged run*)
 * *optional* **thermodynamic trend**